TL-X-org/TL-V_Projects/README.md

 ![TLX_code](https://user-images.githubusercontent.com/11302288/134257374-6fa3667f-e160-494e-92ee-e47f0ab6a394.png)

 This general category of smaller projects improves the ecosystem for TL-Veriog development by creating editor support for various text editors and IDEs.
 Many editor modes already exist.
 A few possibilities include:
+  - Tree-sitter support.
+This seems to currently have the strongest momentum across editors.
+It is used by Atom.
+There is a conversion flow for CodeMirror 6.
+VSCode does not currently support it, but this is likely coming soon.
   - Adding JavaScript editing support within the TL-Verilog mode for Code Mirror (used by Makerchip) for `\viz` blocks
   - Improved support for M4 editing in TL-Verilog mode for Code Mirror.
-  - GitHub support for TL-Verilog
+  - GitHub support for TL-Verilog (DONE, but awaiting acceptance)

 ## TL-Blockly